HSU-F20-CS346/F20-346-course-materials/assignments/1 - Port Scanner/readme.md

 * Completing all above requirements and **__all__** advanced requirements will result in a A
 * Completing one or more bonuses will result in extra credit if and only if all requirements have been implemented.

+# Due Date
+The official deadline is Friday, September 4, 2020 by midnight.